ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 * a WT_CLOSE_SESSION capsule is either sent or received.

-Upon learning that the session has been terminated, the endpoint MUST reset the send side and abort reading on the receive side of all of the streams associated with the session (see Section 2.4 of {{!RFC9000}}) using the WEBTRANSPORT_SESSION_GONE error code; it MUST NOT send any new datagrams or open any new streams.
+Upon learning that the session has been terminated, the endpoint MUST reset the send side and abort reading on the receive side of all unidirectional and bidirectional streams associated with the session (see Section 2.4 of
+{{!RFC9000}}) using the WEBTRANSPORT_SESSION_GONE error code; it MUST NOT send any new datagrams or open any new streams.

 To terminate a session with a detailed error message, an application MAY send an HTTP capsule {{HTTP-DATAGRAM}} of type WT_CLOSE_SESSION (0x2843).
 The format of